Skip to Content

 Summary

-The SOAP connector for Jitterbit Harmony Cloud Studio provides an interface for entering user-provided input such as a Web Services Description Language (WSDL) file to create a SOAP connection.
+The SOAP connector for Harmony Cloud Studio provides an interface for entering user-provided input such as a Web Services Description Language (WSDL) file to create a SOAP connection.
 That connection provides the foundation to configure associated SOAP connector activities that interact with the connection.
 Together, a specific SOAP connection and its activities are referred to as a SOAP endpoint.

 Connector Overview